omkarfadtare965/Practical_data_science/README.md

-# Practical data science Specialization:
+# Practical data science on AWS cloud:
 - In this course, you will learn how to take your data science project from idea to production.
 You'll discover how to build, deploy, and scale data science projects, serving thousands of models to millions of end-users.
 You will learn to analyze and clean datasets, extract relevant features, train models, and construct automated pipelines to orchestrate and scale your data science projects.
 You will also learn to tackle complex data science challenges with sophisticated tools.
 - One of the biggest benefits of running data science projects in the cloud is the agility and elasticity it offers, allowing you to scale and process virtually any amount of data.

 ![image](https://github.com/omkarfadtare/Practical_data_science/assets/154773580/cc5d2bf9-5e51-4d90-928d-6da501560da6)

-__Course [1]:__
+> Course [1]:
 - In course1, you will learn how to ingest the data into a central repository and explore the data using various tools, explore and analyze the dataset using interactive queries and learn how to visualize the results.
 - You will perform exploratory data analysis and detect statistical data biases.
 - Next, you will learn to train machine learning models using automated machine learning techniques and build a multi-class text classification model using state-of-the-art algorithms.
-- you will understand how to describe the concept of statistical bias, and use metrics to measure imbalances in data sets.
+- You will understand how to describe the concept of statistical bias, and use metrics to measure imbalances in data sets.
 - You will understand how to detect statistical bias in your data and generate bias reports.
 You will further explore how to generate feature importance reports.

 __Course [2]:__